Shilin-Yuan/Shilin-Yuan.github.io/_pages/about.md

 News
 ======
+* Mar.
+2026, our paper "Learning in Lost-Sales Inventory Systems with Stochastic Lead Times and Random Supplies" got accepted by Management Science.
 * Sep.
 2025, our paper "Learning When to Restart: Nonstationary Newsvendor from Uncensored to Censored Demand" is online.
 * Aug.
 2024, our paper "[A Minibatch-SGD-based Learning Meta-Policy for Inventory Systems with Myopic Optimal Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4390778)" got accepted by Management Science.
 * July.
 2024, our paper "[Closing the Gaps: Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems](http://arxiv.org/abs/2407.04900)" is online.